xrdocs-staging/8000/_tutorials/cisco-8000-disk-encryption.md

 **Note:** Disk encryption is now enabled by default on all Cisco 8000 routers since IOS-XR 25.2.1, without possibility to disable it.
 While the technical content of the article below remains valid, the procedure described only applies for pre IOS-XR 25.2.1 releases.
 Starting IOS-XR 25.2.1 and onward, there is no more configuration needed to enable disk encryption.
 {: .notice--info}

+# post IOS-XR 25.2.1

+Starting IOS-XR 25.2.1, disk encryption is enabled by default, cannot be disabled, and encrypts all partitions.
+-  <code>disk-encryption</code> command is not available anymore
+- there is no longer seperate <code>/var/xr/enc</code> partition anymore
+- instead, all partitions are now encrypted (rootfs, disk0, docker, harddisk, log etc)

+# pre IOS-XR 25.2.1

-# Introduction
+## Introduction
 This article aims to describe the disk encryption feature on Cisco 8000 routers.
 This functionality creates an encrypted partition where sensitive data such as configuration, certificates and keys are stored.
 This encrypted partition can be decrypted only using a specific key which is stored inside the Cisco 8000 Trust Anchor module (TAm) chip.

-# How Does it Work?
+## How Does it Work?
 Based on a Linux kernel, Cisco IOS XR leverages Linux dm-crypt infrastructure and additional components such Logical Volume Manager (LVM), Device-Mapper (DM), cryptsetup, Linux Unified Key Setup (LUKS); to transparently encrypt and decrypt data stored on the hard disk.

 ![8000-disk-encryption.png]({{site.baseurl}}/images/8000-disk-encryption.png)

 The feature provides 150MB of secured storage which Cisco IOS XR applications can use at <code>/var/xr/enc</code>

-# Disk Encryption Configuration - pre IOS-XR 25.2.1
+## Disk Encryption Configuration

 By default, disk encryption feature is disabled.
 This can be confirmed with following output: